AssemblyScript/website/src/examples/interference.md

 ## Running locally

-Set up a new AssemblyScript project as described in [Quick start](../quick-start.md) and copy `module.ts` to `assembly/index.ts` and `index.html` to the project's top-level directory.
+Set up a new AssemblyScript project as described in [Getting started](../getting-started.md) and copy `module.ts` to `assembly/index.ts` and `index.html` to the project's top-level directory.
 Edit the build commands in `package.json` to include

 ```
 --runtime stub